top of page

 The Night Agent has become one of Netflix’s most gripping political thrillers — and honestly, it’s one of my favorite series in recent years.
 The writing is tight, the pacing never drags — and the music plays a huge role in that impact.
 Beneath the layers of conspiracy, betrayal, and relentless momentum lies a score that quietly drives the entire experience forward.
 But what really elevates it is the music.
 The score by Robert Duncan doesn’t scream for attention.
 It doesn’t

 What Is an Ostinato?
-And Why It Works So Well in Film Scores
+(How to Use It in Film Scoring)

 How John Williams and Michael Giacchino Use Music to Say 'Superman' and 'Fantastic Four'